 Ellis is a cultural anthropologist with stories to share from her travels in over 50 countries, mainly along the ancient Silk Road.
 She provides all the necessary information for travelers to go on their own budget trips, no matter their age or gender.
 Discover more about Ellis’s adventures on her travel blog, Backpack Adventures.

-Anca and Sinan began their travel adventures as a couple, and now they are writing about travelling as a family.
-Spending most of their free time discovering Vienna, the town they transformed into their home, but also dream destinations, they have gathered a lot of useful travel tips from personal experiences.
+Anca and Sinan began their travel adventures as a couple, and now they are writing about traveling as a family.
+Spending most of their free time discovering Vienna, the town they transformed into their home, and dream destinations, they have gathered many useful travel tips from personal experiences.
 Read more about Anca and Sinan’s travels on their blog, Dream, Book, and Travel.

-Questions for those nominated for the Liebster Award
+Questions for those I nominated for the Liebster Award

-- What was that first trip that turned travelling into a passion for you?
+- What was that first trip that turned traveling into a passion for you?
 What was it like and how long ago was it?

 - Being a constant traveler, you have gathered a lot of experience.
 What are the usual steps you take when planning for a trip?